Emil Lewis Holmdahl: Costa Oeste Campaign

 Holmdahl recruited even more men to join his cause and created a new faction, the Holmdahlist who neither served Francisco Madero or the federal government.
 Holmdahl marched throughout the Mexican countryside and through impoverished villages and towns, which soon shouted out "Vámonos a Holmdahl" ("Let's go with Holmdahl").
 Holmdahl's forces attacked and captured many west coast villages in early 1911, which were held by small garrison of federalist troops.
 Holmdahl was able to take control of most of Nayarit.
 Holmdahl had next decided to make preparations to capture the provincial capital of Tepic, where he had previously been imprisoned.

 Tepic had a large garrison and strong fortifications, so Holmdahl decided to instigate a jailbreak, however the plan turned into a complete disaster as he was betrayed by deserters and lured into an ambush where many of his men were killed or captured, while 300 rebels were executed shortly afterwards and Holmdahl retreated to the hills.

 Raid on Buena Noche

-Holmdahl esblished a stronghold deep in the mountains following his defeat at Tepic, and only a few weeks later he began making preparations to raid the Buena Noche Mine near Rosario, where he hoped to steal enough dynamite to start a bomb factory from where he could launch an attack upon Rosario itself.
+Holmdahl established a stronghold deep in the mountains following his defeat at Tepic, and only a few weeks later he began making preparations to raid the Buena Noche Mine near Rosario, where he hoped to steal enough dynamite to start a bomb factory from where he could launch an attack upon Rosario itself.
 With a band of 22 men Holmdahl raided the mine, where he stole 27 cases of dynamite.

 Holmdahl started a bomb factory at his mountain hideout, and when enough were constructed he was ready to attack Rosario.